Skip to Content

 How Big Are the Holding Tanks on an R-Pod Camper?

 The holding tanks on the R-Pod camper are actually fairly impressive for a small travel trailer.
-All models of R-Pods offer at least 30-gallon fresh, gray, and black water capacity.
-Forest River also offers a few special order R-Pods (176T, 177, 182G) that have 36-gallon fresh water tanks for longer boondocking.
+All models of R-Pods offer at least 30-gallon fresh, gray, and black water capacity, with the larger models offering 40-gallon fresh and gray water tanks for longer boondocking, and 30-gallon black tanks.

 These are good-sized holding tanks, and as avid boondockers we surely appreciate larger tank capacities on small travel trailers.
 Bear in mind, however, that if you’ve got a full fresh water tank on your way to your camping destination, then you’ve got an extra 250 pounds onboard.
 These are things to take into account when considering your tow vehicle and any model of R-Pod.
 The same is true if, as you leave your camping excursion, you’re carrying a full gray water tank and some weight in your black tank.

 Speaking of holding tanks, we’ve noticed that several models of the R-Pod have interesting placement of the gray and black tank drains, with one on each side of the rear trailer wheel.
-The models we saw via video, the 2021 and 2022 R-Pod 190, position the gray tank drain ahead of the rear trailer wheel, and the black tank drain behind the rear wheel.
+Older models we’ve seen via video, (the 2021 and 2022 R-Pod 190), position the gray tank drain ahead of the rear trailer wheel, and the black tank drain behind the rear wheel.
 This presents some inconvenience in terms of draining the gray and black tanks, as they need to be drained separately.
 Moreover, the black tank flush on the models we saw was positioned on the opposite side of the trailer itself, an awkward arrangement.
+These are things to keep in mind, especially if you’re buying a used R-Pod.

 Do R-Pods Have Slides?